Things to do in Antarctica

 Kite skiing is just one of the many activities available at White Desert’s Whichaway Camp.
 More information on Whichaway camp and other Antarctic lodging options can be found in our free Antarctic lodging guide.

 In the interest of environmental conservation, White Desert limits the annual number of visitors allowed at Whichaway.

 For those interested in a visit to this exclusive camp, LANDED enjoys a direct line of communication with its proprietors.

 Fat tire bikes have wide tires that displace weight and allow riders to traverse snow and gravel.

 This Antarctic activity requires specially-designed bikes with larger tires designed to tackle the rugged terrain of Antarctica.

-Riding a fat tire bike across the snow is definitely one of the more unique things to to in the Antarctic.
-While availability is limited to a few destinations, fat tire biking is availible at Union Glacier camp.
+Riding a fat tire bike across the Antarctic landscape is surreal.
+While availability is limited to a few destinations, fat tire biking is possible at Union Glacier camp.